A sharp threshold for Trudinger-Moser type inequalities with logarithmic kernels in dimension N: The Euler-Lagrange equation

 for some $\gamma_{N,s}>0$, (see \cite[Chapter 5]{Samko}).
 Note that the Newtonian potential, in the case $2s=N$, is given by When $2s=N$ it is not possible to define the solution to \eqref{fractional-laplacian} by Fourier trasform in $\S(\R^N)$ in general, due to the singularity of $|\xi|^{-N}$.\\ Notice that when $N$ is even, $(-\Delta)^{\frac{N}{2}}$ is a integer operator, so its fundamental solution in $\R^N$ is known, see e.g. \cite[Proposition 22]{Martinazzi}.\\ When $N $ is odd, the fractional case $2s=N$ is given in \cite{Hyder}, in which the $\frac{N}{2}$-Laplacian can be seen as the composition of the $\frac{1}{2}$-Laplacian with the Laplacian of integer order $\frac{N-1}{2}$. \\ \end{remark}

-{\bf Acknowledgments.} The authors are supported by PRIN PNRR P2022YFAJH {\sl \lq\lq Linear and Nonlinear PDEs: New directions and applications''}, and partially supported by INdAM-GNAMPA.
+{\bf Acknowledgments.} The authors wish to thank the anonymous referee for the remarkable comments which helped us to improve the paper.
+The second author wishes to thank Prof. Tobias Weth for fruitful discussions on the topic.
+The authors are supported by PRIN PNRR P2022YFAJH {\sl \lq\lq Linear and Nonlinear PDEs: New directions and applications''} (CUP H53D23008950001), and partially supported by INdAM-GNAMPA.
 The second author thanks acknowledge financial support from PNRR MUR project PE0000023 NQSTI - National Quantum Science and Technology Institute (CUP H93C22000670006).

 \begin{bibdiv} \begin{biblist} \bib{Abatangelo}{article}{ AUTHOR={N. Abatangelo}, TITLE={Very large solutions for the fractional Laplacian: towards a fractional Keller-Osserman condition}, JOURNAL = {Adv.
 Nonlinear Anal.}, FJOURNAL = {}, VOLUME = {6}, YEAR = {2017}, NUMBER = {}, PAGES = {383-405},}